Eric-Ness/Eric-Ness/README.md

 Hi my name is Eric Ness!

-- 🔭 I’m currently working on tools to help analyze environmental data.
+- 🔭 My day job is to work on tools to help analyze environmental data.
 - 🌱 I’m currently a PhD candidate in Computer Science @ Anglia Ruskin University in Cambridge, England.
   - My research is around using satellite imagery, environmental data, and machine learning
 - 🍿 Popcorn enthusiast